Sharma-Amol/Root_Directory/README.md

 ## About

-Hello.
-I am Amol, a Structural Engineer.
-I hold a bachelor's degree in Civil Engineering from Jabalpur Engineering College and master's degree in Structural Dynamics and Earthquake Engineering from Visvesvaraya National Institute of Technology, Nagpur.
-I have 3.5 yrs of industry experience in supply,erection and commissioning of LT distribution lines.
+Welcome to my GitHub portfolio!
+I am Amol, a dedicated professional with a unique blend of engineering and finance expertise.
+I hold a Bachelor's degree in Civil Engineering from Jabalpur Engineering College (2014) and a Master's degree in Structural Dynamics and Earthquake Engineering from Visvesvaraya National Institute of Technology, Nagpur (2016).
+With around six years of experience in the construction and design industry, I have developed strong analytical and problem-solving skills.

-I was introduced to ML during research for master’s thesis.
-Over time, its applications across the spectrum have revolutionized how we see data insomuch that today it has become the differentiator between winners and also-rans in businesses.
-I aspire to be a part of this revolution.
+Recently, I completed my Master's in Quantitative Finance and Risk Management from IIT Kanpur (July 2024), where I discovered my passion for financial derivatives and risk management.
+The versatility of derivatives as instruments for hedging, speculation, and arbitrage fascinates me, as they serve as a bridge between risk-averse and risk-seeking investors.
+I aspire to become a derivatives analyst, leveraging my technical background and analytical mindset to navigate the complexities of the financial markets.
+I am flexible in my career path and open to opportunities on both the buy-side and sell-side, including internships that will allow me to gain practical experience in the finance sector.
+My programming skills include:
+Feature Engineering & Data Preparation: Python (NumPy, Pandas), SQL, Alteryx Data Visualization: Matplotlib, Seaborn
+Machine Learning: Scikit-Learn
+Microsoft Office: Excel, PowerPoint, Word

-**Career Objective** - To leverage my technical background, combined with my proficiency in Python, SQL, and ML, in order to transition into a data centric role.
-Seeking opportunities to apply algorithms, solve complex problems, and contribute to the development of innovative solutions in a data-driven organization.
+My career objective is to utilize my diverse skill set, combining my engineering background with my finance education, to transition into a financial analyst role.
+I am eager to tackle complex problems and contribute to innovative solutions within a data-driven organization.
+Thank you for visiting my portfolio, and I look forward to connecting with like-minded professionals in the field!

-**My tech-stack**<br />
-Programming     -  SQL, Python (Numpy, Pandas, Scikit-Learn)<br />
-Visualization   -  Python (Matplotlib, Seaborn), Tableau<br />
-Big Data        -  Spark<br />
-Source Controls -  Git<br />
-Algorithms - Classical ML
-* Linear Regression
-* Logistic Regression
-* K Nearest Neighbours
-* Support Vector Machines
-* Decision Tree and Random Forest
-* Boosting Methods (AdaBoost and Gradient Boosting)
-* Naïve Bayes Classification and Natural Language Processing
-* K-Means Clustering
-* Hierarchical Clustering
-* DBSCAN
-* Principal Component Analysis

-I also have a keen interest in Indian Financial System and hold certification from National Institute of Securities Markets in<br />
-* Securities Markets (NISM Series-XII)
-* Equity Derivatives (NISM Series-VIII)

 My CV in pdf.